 Wrapping Up

 Blue light does contribute to digital eye strain and sleep issues.
 Since the blue light scatters easier than other types of visible light, it can’t be easily focused.
 As a result, when you are staring at digital devices, you are unfocused, contributing to the digital eye strain.
 While night mode can help reduce only some eye strain, blue-blocking glass can help eliminate blue light entirely.
-Increase your comfort when looking at your favorite device by trying blue light blocking glasses today.
+Increase your comfort when looking at your favorite device by trying blue light blocking sleep glasses today.
+If you wear regular prescription glasses also check out our fit over blue light-blocking glasses for at night before going to sleep.
+For night time you can use an amber night light so that you can wake up at night and still not be exposed to blue light while getting up to use the restroom.

 Ready to try Blue Light Blocking Glasses?